Cowboy G-Men

-Cowboy G-Men is an American Western series that aired in syndication from September 1952 to June 1953, for a total of thirty-nine episodes.
+Cowboy G-Men is an American Western television series that aired in syndication from September 1952 to June 1953, for a total of thirty-nine episodes.

 Synopsis

 Russell Hayden and Jackie Coogan star as Pat Gallagher and Stoney Crockett, a pair of government agents operating in the American West in the 1870s.
 Phil Arnold portrayed Zerbo, a sometimes associate of Gallagher and Crockett.
 Gallagher typically was undercover as a ranch hand, while Crockett took the role of a wrangler.
+Hand-picked agents Gallagher and Crockett dealt with "counterfeiters, smugglers and robbers and protecting property owners".

-Cowboy G-Men was based on a story by Henry B. Donovan and featured the writing of such western fiction authors as Todhunter Ballard.
+Other actors who appeared in Cowboy G-Men included Claudia Barrett and Virginia Herrick.

-Unusually for its time, the series was filmed in color; however, it appears that only black-and-white prints have ever been aired on television.
+Cowboy G-Men was based on a story by Henry B. Donovan and featured the writing of such Western fiction authors as Todhunter Ballard and Louis L'Amour.